About Us

 How Does It Work?

 There are several districts throughout the state of Wisconsin.
 Each team competes at their corresponding district shows.
 A district is required to hold 3 shows throughout the season for their teams to advance to the state competition.
-Districts are allowed to have all 3 shows in one weekend (one day is double-judged, the other single-judged).
+Districts can have all 3 shows in one weekend (one day is double-judged, the other single-judged).
 The top teams from each division at each district show have the opportunity to move on to the state championship competition.

 4 divisions in WIHA are dependent on the size of your team.